-The imposing George Inn has stood on Weymouth’s quayside for centuries in one form or another, way back to the 17th c.
+The imposing George Inn has stood on Weymouth’s quayside for centuries in one form or another.

 Wealthy businessman Sir Samuel Mico had purchased the George Tavern in the 17th c for use as his residence when he came to Weymouth to see to business matters, many of his trading ships came into what was then a very busy trading port.